View: original artworks

 Mastering the good old-fashioned technique of oil painting and the skills of his academic school, the painter gently immerses the viewer in a real and living world.

-'It is not necessary to overuse texture for the sake of texture, trying to create an effective game of illusion', the artist believes.
+'It is not necessary to overuse texture for the sake of texture, trying to create an effective game of illusion', the artist believed.

 In spite of his commitment to realism, Munteanu's style is multifaceted.
-The challenges the artist undertakes have at their roots not only the his ideas but also his inner condition.
+The challenges the artist undertook had at their roots not only the his ideas but also his inner condition.

-Munteanu believes every artist should be involved with the events of his time.
+Munteanu believed every artist should be involved with the events of his time.